QwertyTheCoder/Minecraft-bedrock-cracked/README.md

 **Disclaimer:** I am not responsible for any issues that may occur with your property.

-**Compatibility:** Only for Minecraft Bedrock Edition, primarily for Windows 10/11.
+**Compatibility:** Only for Minecraft Bedrock Edition, so only for Windows 10/11.

 **Support:** If you encounter any issues, feel free to contact me.